~ ARCTICPEAK ~

 ICOM IC-2KL

 ICOM IC-2KL is a 500 Watt Solid State Linear Amplifier who I use occasionally on HF when I need that little extra to get through in a Pile-Up.
-It's hooked up to my main transceiver, the KENWOOD TS-2000X.

 ICOM IC-AT500